 Hello friends, and welcome back to another installment of me being…me.
-Today I’m going to tell y’all a story that I have not posted about on social media yet, despite it being hilarious.
+Today I’m going to tell y’all a story that we can all laugh at.
 It’s a good, old fashioned #ThrowbackThursday Story.
 So here we go…

 First of all, we need to address the reason we were even that close to Canada.
 I live in Vegas and my mom (I call her MERM and it feels weird not to so she will be referred to from now on as such) lives in Idaho and while, yes, the tippity top of Idaho does border Canada, it does not border Quebec – it borders British Columbia.
 Geography lesson of the day complete!

 Merm and I attended an amazing wellness retreat at Lake Willoughby in Vermont.
 The lake is about 90 minutes northeast of Burlington and about 20 minutes south of Quebec.
 We had an incredible, life-changing time at this retreat.
 I didn’t talk about it at all on social media ( a concept that feels very strange actually) and that led me to take a small step back from sharing all the time.
 This is a different story for a different post, however.

 On our last full day at the lake, we had a quick morning session to complete the retreat and a free afternoon.
 Merm and I had talked before leaving for Vermont about the possibility of driving up into Canada.
 So we packed our passports and insurance, just in case.
 I was also thrilled at the possibility of acquiring an “I ❤ Canada” t-shirt…and a Tim Horton’s.